Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- Smart is responsible for taking 8.3% of his team's field goal attempts this season with 9.9 per game.
+- This season, Marcus Smart has made 4.1 shots per game, which accounts for 7.2% of his team's total makes.

-- He's taken 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's attempts from beyond the arc.

-- Smart's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On the glass, the 76ers are second in the NBA, allowing 41.2 rebounds per game.
+- On the glass, the 76ers have given up 41.2 rebounds per game, which puts them second in the NBA.

-- The 76ers are the sixth-ranked squad in the NBA, allowing 24.2 assists per game.
+- The 76ers concede 24.2 assists per game, sixth-ranked in the league.

-- In terms of 3-pointers, the 76ers are ranked fifth in the league, conceding 11.6 makes per contest.
+- Looking at 3-pointers, the 76ers are fifth in the league, giving up 11.6 makes per game.

 Marcus Smart vs. the 76ers